Duke Chapel standing over campus building

 Branding

-We strongly encourage the use of Duke logos and branding.
+Always follow Duke brand guidelines.
 These standards extend to the use of wordmarks, logos, signature colors, type fonts and other matters that affect Duke’s visual identity.

 Simplicity